Disposing of Car Waste Products – Safely and Legally

 Recycling is all about doing your part to save the planet.
 Reducing consumption is the responsibility of everyone – and it starts with maximising the use of our day to day items to minimise waste.
 This can be as simple as making sure you don’t leave your lights on and run down your battery, to only purchasing smaller quantities of brake fluid – as it can spoil on the shelf and doesn’t need to be changed regularly.

-This entry was posted in Environment, Maintenance, Safety on by Justin Smith.
+This entry was posted in Environment, Maintenance, Safety and tagged on by Justin Smith.

 About Justin Smith